 Speaking of snacks, make sure you pack reusable utensils.
 Plastic utensils are not only terrible for the environment, but they are terrible for you too!
 Being prepared with reusable utensils won’t cost you a thing.

 You are always better off having more water than less, so when you start packing for your road trip, make sure you pack more water than you think you need.
-A reusable water bottle (and coffee cup) is recommended for your road trip.
+A reusable water bottle is recommended for your road trip.

 Reusable Coffee Cup